 Open Positions

-PhD topic of project A3: Development of macroporous polymeric adsorber materials for P removal from wastewater
+PhD topic of project A3: Development of a flow process for P removal from wastewater using polymeric adsorbers

 The most important scientific questions of this PhD will be:

-- Can polymeric adsorber materials based on molecularly imprinted polymers be obtained with sufficiently high phosphate selectivity and adsorption capacity to enable P removal from wastewater down to low residual concentrations?
+- Can polymeric adsorber materials be applied in a flow process to efficiently and selectively remove phosphate from wastewater down to low residual concentrations?

 - Can the materials and process be scaled up for use in a wastewater treatment plant?